peakon/react-remarkable/README.md

 - `options` - Hash of Remarkable options
 - `source`  - Markdown source.
 You can also pass the source as children, which allows you to mix React components and Markdown.
 - `container` - Element to use as container.
 Defaults to `span`.
+- `sanitize` - Function.
+Callback hook as an opportunity to transform the Markdown output before adding it to the DOM.

 ## License
 MIT